liquid-rocketry-illinois/RCP-Host/RCP.md

 configuration settings for the device.
 There are multiple versions of this packet:

 - Basic sensor request: This packet can be used to only request the value from a sensor device.
-This packet consists only of the header and class bytes, as well as one additional ID byte.
+This packet follows the standard read request format.
 - Tare request: This packet can be used to tare a sensor.
 When a tare request is received, the sensor should automatically and immediately begin applying this tare value to subsequent data packets.
 The format is as follows:
     - Header, class, and ID bytes to identify the sensor
     - A data channel byte indicates which data channel (for example, the GPS data packet has 4 data channels) to complete the tare on (zero indexed)
     - The tare value, in the sensors native units.
 For most sensors, this will be a 4 byte floating point value.
 This value is relative to the current data stream, not to the raw data produced by the sensor

 ---

-The remaining class codes are currently undefined, and can be used for future expansions.
+The remaining class codes are currently undefined behavior.

 ## Data Packets